 Definition MT.2.
 The degree matrix of G is the $p \times p$ matrix D(G) with the degree of v_i on the diagonal in row and column i, and with 0's off the diagonal.

-The next matrix is the one we are really interested in.
+The next matrix is the one we are really interested in, as concerns spanning trees.

 Definition MT.3.
 The Kirchhoff matrix of G is the matrix K(G) = D(G) - A(G).